California Uninsured Motorist Claims Lawyer

 If you try to deal with the insurance company on your own, chances are, your recovery will be a lot less than what your case is worth.
 It is best to start your case by hiring an experienced attorney right away.

-Insurance companies keep track of lawyers they have dealt with in the past, and know which attorneys fight for their clients, and which ones settle.
+Insurance companies keep track of lawyers they have dealt with in the past and know which attorneys fight for their clients, and which ones settle.
 At Injury Justice Law Firm, our lawyers have a reputation for tenaciously and aggressively representing our clients.
 We will not back down until we get you the maximum possible recovery.

-If you decided to proceed on your own in the beginning of your case and your demand was unreasonably delayed or rejected by your insurance company, it is still not too late!
+If you decided to proceed on your own at the beginning of your case and your demand was unreasonably delayed or rejected by your insurance company, it is still not too late!
 We can help you salvage your case, and are ready to intervene and start protecting your interests immediately.

 After an initial pre-litigation demand is rejected, we can pursue additional avenues of recovery on your behalf, such as uninsured motorist arbitration.